Home / Know Your Rights / Arizona

 Fine Must Be Authorized and Reasonable

-The fine must be expressly authorized by your CC&Rs or rules and must be reasonable in amount.
+The fine must be expressly authorized by your CC&Rs or rules and reasonable in amount.
+Late fees are capped at the greater of $15 or 10% of the unpaid penalty and only apply if unpaid 15+ days after due date.

-⚠️ A fine for a violation not in the CC&Rs, or at an unauthorized amount, is unenforceable under ARS §33-1803.
+⚠️ A fine for a violation not in the CC&Rs, or at an unauthorized amount, is unenforceable under §33-1803.
+Request the adopted fine schedule in writing.

 ⚠️